meilisearch/documentation/reference/api/settings.md

 #### Body

-An array of strings that contains attributes of an index to display.
+An array of strings.
+Each string should be an attribute that exists in the selected index.

 [To learn more about displayed attributes, refer to our dedicated guide.](/learn/configuration/displayed_searchable_attributes.md#displayed-fields)